 Think about co-parenting the holiday: If you and your ex-spouse are completely at odds, the thought of both of you spending the holiday with your child may seem out of the question.
 Perhaps, however, the future may not be as conflict-laden.
 Begin to at least consider sharing trick or treating in the years to come.
 This will, without question, make your child happy, as long as you two as parents can get along and peacefully share the experience with your child.
 In the long run, your child will remember such an experience fondly.
 But, it is what you both make it.

 If you are currently at odds with your ex regarding parenting time or holiday arrangements, get some advice from an experienced attorney who can guide you about your particular case.
-Please contact us to schedule your free consultation with one of our qualified divorce and family law attorneys.
+Please contact us to schedule your initial consultation with one of our qualified divorce and family law attorneys.